Why Assassin’s Creed: Odyssey is the Best in the Franchise (So Far…)

 As an extension of the rejuvenated Origins approach Assassin’s Creed: Odyssey is the most innovative, interesting, and impressive game the franchise has delivered yet and takes everything that was great about 2017’s Origins and adds to it.

-With that basis proving a huge hit, and as an extension of that rejuvenated approach Assassin’s Creed: Odyssey is the most innovative, interesting, and impressive game the franchise has delivered yet.
-Taking everything that was great about 2017’s Origins and adding to it, as well bringing back fan favourite mechanics like naval combat, introducing new ones like an in depth notoriety and bounty system, a war mechanic to manipulate, and a number of series firsts such as dialogue options, character romances, and multiple endings.
-In short Odyssey is a wholly new type of Assassin’s Creed game, and it’s all the better for it.
+As well bringing back fan favourite mechanics like naval combat, Odyssey introduces new ones like an in-depth notoriety and bounty hunter system, a clever war mechanic that sees the player destabilise a region and potentially conquer it, as well as a number of series firsts such as dialogue options, a number of possible character romances, and multiple endings.
+In short, Odyssey is a wholly new type of Assassin’s Creed game, and it’s all the better for it.

 Odyssey starts out like most Assassin’s Creed games, with a brief glimpse at a time period immediately before the main game (with this sequence forming a basic gameplay introduction), followed by a jump into the modern day showing off what’s happening there, before finally throwing you into the game proper.